SenonLi/SenVulkan/README.md

 		This restriction means that the render pass has full knowledge of all uses of all of the attachments, so that the implementation is able to make correct decisions about when and how to perform layout transitions,	when to overlap execution of subpasses, etc;
+* 26. All of the operations in drawFrame are asynchronous, which means that when we exit the loop in mainLoop, drawing and presentation operations may still be going on, and cleaning up resources while that is happening is a bad idea;
 *

 ### V++ / Debug